barteljan/VISPER/README.md

 correctly and uses the name from our appstate.

 When you are trying to build your project now, you will get some errors, because the constructor of `StartPresenter` changed.
-It want's to have `ObservableProperty<String> parameter now.
+It want's to have `ObservableProperty<String?> parameter now.

 Let's change that by injecting such a property into the `StartFeature` and your `StartPresenter`.